Conversel/.github/profile/README.md

 - Sockets: Create the sockets for Chat Rooms

 ## Todo - UI/UX
-- If anyone would like this position you must be age 17 or over with experience and previous projects that we can view
 - SignUp & Login: Store the token and Handle the remember me

 ## Our Ambitions